ivmech/ivport-v2/README.md

 First of all please enable I2C from raspi-config, [guide this link](http://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi)

-And enable Camera Module from raspi-config,
+And enable Camera Module from raspi-config on older versions of Raspberry OS.

+Also Enable Legacy Camera from raspi-config on Raspberry OS Debian Version 11 (bullseye) [guide this link](https://www.youtube.com/watch?v=E7KPSc_Xr24)

 ### Cloning a Repository